Donald Trump 2016 presidential campaign

-The 2016 presidential campaign of Donald Trump was formally launched on June 16, 2015, at Trump Tower in New York City.
-Trump was the Republican nominee for President of the United States in the 2016 election, having won the most state primaries, caucuses, and delegates at the 2016 Republican National Convention.
+Donald Trump ran a successful campaign for the 2016 U.S. presidential election.
+He formally announced his campaign on June 16, 2015, at Trump Tower in New York City, initially battling for the Republican Party's nomination.
+On May 26, 2016, he became the Republican Party's presumptive nominee.
+Trump was officially nominated on July 19 at the Republican National Convention.
 He chose Mike Pence, the sitting governor of Indiana, as his vice presidential running mate.
-On November 8, 2016, Trump and Pence were elected president and vice president of the United States.
+On November 8, Trump and Pence were elected president and vice president of the United States.

 Trump's populist positions in opposition to illegal immigration and various trade agreements, such as the Trans-Pacific Partnership, earned him support especially among voters who were male, white, blue-collar, working class, and those without college degrees.
 Many voters in the Rust Belt, who gave Trump the electoral votes needed to win the presidency, switched from supporting Bernie Sanders to Trump after Hillary Clinton won the Democratic nomination.

 Many of Trump's remarks were controversial and helped his campaign garner extensive coverage by the mainstream media, trending topics, and social media.
 Trump's campaign rallies attracted large crowds as well as public controversy.
-Some of the events were marked by incidents of violence between Trump supporters and protesters, mistreatment of some journalists, and disruption by a large group of protesters who effectively shut down a major rally in Chicago.
+Some of the events were marked by incidents of violence between Trump supporters and protesters, mistreatment of journalists, and disruption by a large group of protesters who effectively shut down a major rally in Chicago.
 Trump himself was accused of inciting violence at his rallies.